List of Hollyoaks characters introduced in 2008: Ella Richardson

 In October 2020, Ella discovered that Charlie was dealing drugs for Jordan Price (Connor Calland), as part of Victor Brothers’ (Benjamin O’Mahony) gang.
 Ella was also forced to deal drugs after being blackmailed into doing so by Juliet Nightingale (Niamh Blackshaw).
 In December 2020, Victor attempted to force Ella to smuggle drugs inside of her body, but refused to do so.
 As she and Charlie attempted to hide from the dealers in The Hutch, Jordan found them under the table and Ella fatally stabbed him in Charlie's defence.

 Charlie told the police that he had stabbed Jordan, with Mandy convincing Ella to go along with the lie until Nancy discovered a letter from Charlie in Ella's possession that proved that he was innocent.
-Charlie was subsequently released and Ella was arrested and charged without bail.
+Charlie was subsequently released and Ella was arrested and charged.
 Ella returned to the village in August 2021, having been convicted of manslaughter and receiving a youth rehabilitation order.

 Ella's relationship with Mandy became strained, and she moved in with Darren, Nancy and Charlie.
 Bonding over their experiences in prison, Charlie and Ella began a relationship which soon became sexual to Darren and Nancy’s horror.
 Ella later confessed to Mandy as she believed that she was pregnant, so Mandy had Ella take a pregnancy test which came back negative.
+On 15 January 2024 Ste Hay accidentally hit and killed a drunken Ella as he raced an unconscious Leah to the hospital.
+Ste didn’t realise he'd run over Ella until he found one of her distinctive red boots lodged under the wheel of his car.

+In 2023, Sarah Ellis from Inside Soap wrote that there was "no wonder" why Ella was "so troubled" due to her not knowing who her father is, with Ellis commenting that Mandy had some "explaining" to do.